msk-mind/datasheets-for-datasets/clinical-data-mining/pathology_reports.md

 1. MRNs are not zero padded.
 2. A single MRN can have multiple IMPACT samples associated with it.
 3. Multiple IMPACT samples can be collected from a single procedure.
+4. Many samples may have both a regular accession number and a DMP accession number.